holderbaum/resume/resume.md

 ## My Services

-As a Freelance Consultant, Coach and Software Developer I can help your team and your product to become better in delivering working and secure software:
+As a Freelance Consultant, Coach and Software Developer I can help your team and your product becoming better at delivering working and secure software:

 ### Hands-On Consulting with a dynamic Focus

-Hands-On Consulting usually happens on-site.
-I join the team as a fellow developer and support them with delivering a working product.
+Hands-On Consulting can happen on-site or remotely.
+I join the team(s) as a fellow developer and support them with delivering a working product.
 While working together, I can identify different issues and pain points that can be leveraged to improve various aspects of the process and the product being build.
 Through